joomla-projects/gsoc16_browser-automated-tests/README.md

 ### Run tests

 To run the tests please execute the following commands.
 We are using [Robo.li](http://robo.li/) to execute [PhpUnit](https://phpunit.de/) based [Codeception](http://codeception.com/for/joomla) test suits.
-(As we are using Selenium Webdriver 53 at the moment, a Firefox version above 47 might be causing issues.)
+(As we are using Selenium WebDriver 2.53.1 at the moment, a Firefox version above 45.0.2 might be causing issues.)

 #### To execute all the test features you should use.